We’d like to extend gratitude toward those who have previously and are currently serving the CPA-NA community.

 HONOURING ADRIAN TAIT

-“It’s possible that if Adrian Tait, representing Climate Psychology Alliance - United Kingdom, had not reached out to some North Americans (Elizabeth Allured, Susan Bodnar, Renee Lertzman, Richard Pauli, Susan Spieler, Lise van Susteren, Benjamin White, and myself; Bonnie Bright joined the group of us a month later), back in the Spring of 2017, CPA-NA may not have been born.
+“It’s possible that if Adrian Tait, representing Climate Psychology Alliance - United Kingdom, had not reached out to some North Americans back in the Spring of 2017, CPA-NA may never have been born.
+Those North Americans were: Elizabeth Allured, Susan Bodnar, Renee Lertzman, Richard Pauli, Susan Spieler, Lise van Susteren, Benjamin White, and myself.
+Bonnie Bright joined the group a month later.

 It’s likely that some other organization would have been birthed, given the rising consciousness in the last decade of the environmental crisis and its interface with psychotherapy, psychoanalysis, and psychology, but, who knows how much later, and it was already late enough.

-My hope, too, is that honouring our history in this brief way, informs, arouses curiosity, and deepens connection to our origins, our roots.
-To lend a flavour of that early midwifing, here’s a couple of excerpts from one of Adrian’s first emails on March 30th, 2017:
+To lend a flavour of that early midwifing, here’s an excerpt from one of Adrian’s first emails on March 30th, 2017:

-We in the UK group are also aware that names can arouse issues of professional definition and allegiance (we spent months agreeing to our own name!), but what I guess we can all readily agree upon is that alliances of trust and co-operation have never been more necessary, in the face of escalating climate and ecological crisis, also unprecedented political adversity’ … and this from the same March 2017 email:
+We in the UK group are also aware that names can arouse issues of professional definition and allegiance (we spent months agreeing to our own name!), but what I guess we can all readily agree upon is that alliances of trust and co-operation have never been more necessary in the face of escalating climate and ecological crisis, and unprecedented political adversity.

-Thank you, Adrian, and those other members of CPA-UK, who supported the birth of CPA-NA, now a burgeoning collective that is creatively engaged in The Great Work (Thomas Berry): the personal and psycho-social-political effort to reimagine lifeways guided by the principles of interbeing, humility, and gratitude.
+Thank you, Adrian, and those other members of CPA-UK, who supported the emergence of CPA-NA, now a burgeoning collective that is creatively engaged in The Great Work (Thomas Berry): the personal and psycho-social-political effort to reimagine lifeways that are guided by the principles of interbeing, humility, and gratitude.

 We are deeply grateful.